 Betfair Poker pros Annette Obrestad and Sorel Mizzi came into the day with big stacks, but this was an up-and-down affair for them.
 Both stayed in the hunt, with the former keeping up with the big-stack Joneses by getting some poor sucker to shove drawing dead against her flopped flush and the latter recovering from chip-and-a-chair status in the late goings to amass a mid-sized stack.

-With most of the top names railed early and often, EPT 5 London runner-up Michael Tureniec saw a clear path to the chip lead and took it.
+With most of the top names out EPT 5 London runner-up Michael Tureniec saw a clear path to the chip lead and took it.